tkruse/build-bench/README.md

 Running junit 4.11 tests with scala was a pain, because getting junit 4.x to work was not trivial, required 3rd party testing libs in specific versions.

 Getting buck to do anything at all was a real pain, ```quickstart``` did not start quickly.
 There were many details to consider that are settled by convention inother build tools.
 Most failures had no helpful error messages.
 Making buck run existing tests was painful because buck will try to run any class it finds as a testcase, and fail if it is not (TestUtils, abstract test classes), and does not provide any help in filtering what shall be considered a TestCase.
 The official documentation is okay though, but in comparison the other systems were more self-explaining.
+What is missing from the documentation is an exaplanation of how to create a nice library jar, the focus seems to be on creating Android APK files.

 ant was also difficult to debug (in particular what was missing for junit4).